 Because Toby accidentally stumbles into Fame I needed an actor that could be as believable digging through a garbage can as he was walking on the red carpet.
 I knew I’d found him when the moment I met Michael Pitt.
 Michael said yes immediately.
 The problem was convincing the financiers to say yes.
 They threw all the usual suspects at me; from Justin to Leonardo to Frodo and Legolas before I finally got the go ahead.

 So now, two years after completing the script, I had Les and Toby cast.
 The next most important part for me was K’harma, the lost pop diva Toby falls in love with.
-It’s a juicy jewel of a role, just right for a strong, sexy young actress who wanted to show her acting chops.
+It’s a bright jewel of a role, just right for a strong actress wanting to show her acting chops.
 If you think I went through hell trying to cast Toby wait till you see what I went through with her.